Guaranteed Scalable Learning of Latent Tree Models: THEORETICAL GUARANTEES

+\textbf{Computational Complexity: } Recall $d$ is the observable node dimension, $k$ is the hidden node dimension ($k \ll d$), $N$ is the number of samples, $p$ is the number of observable nodes, and $z$ is the number of non-zero elements in each sample.
 Let $\Gamma$ denote the maximum size of the groups, over which we operate the local recursive grouping procedure.
 Thus, $\Gamma$ affects the degree of parallelism for our method.
 Recall that it is given by the neighborhoods on MST, i.e., $\Gamma : = \max_{i} \lvert\Nb[i;\text{MST}]\rvert$.
-Below, we provide a bound on $\Gamma$. \begin{lemma} The maximum size of neighborhoods on MST, denoted as $\Gamma$, satisfies where $\delta := \max_{i} \{\min_{j} \{\text{path}(v_i,v_j;\mathcal{T}) \} \} $ is the effective depth, $\Delta$ is the maximum degree of $\mathcal{T}$, and the $u_{d}$ and $l_{d}$ are the upper and lower bound of information distances between neighbors on $\mathcal{T}$. \end{lemma} Thus, we see that for many natural cases, where the degree and the depth in the latent tree are bounded (e.g. the hidden Markov model), and the parameters are mostly homogeneous (i.e., $u_d/l_d$ is small), the group sizes are bounded, leading to a high degree of parallelism.
+Below, we provide a bound on $\Gamma$. \begin{lemma} The maximum size of neighborhoods on MST, denoted as $\Gamma$, satisfies $ \Gamma \le \Delta^{1+\frac{u_{d}}{l_{d}}\delta}, $ where $\delta := \max_{i} \{\min_{j} \{\text{path}(v_i,v_j;\mathcal{T}) \} \} $ is the effective depth, $\Delta$ is the maximum degree of $\mathcal{T}$, and the $u_{d}$ and $l_{d}$ are the upper and lower bound of information distances between neighbors on $\mathcal{T}$. \end{lemma} Thus, we see that for many natural cases, where the degree and the depth in the latent tree are bounded (e.g. the hidden Markov model), and the parameters are mostly homogeneous (i.e., $u_d/l_d$ is small), the group sizes are bounded, leading to a high degree of parallelism.
+We summarize the computational complexity in Table~\ref{tab:computational_complexity}.
+Details can be found in \href{https://drive.google.com/file/d/1ZkKVJjLrI1aMf-VevMJT1B1saXhtXcmK/view?usp=sharing}{Appendix}~\ref{appen:compuComplex}.